The Complete Guide to Medicare

 Medicare Part A

 Medicare Part A primarily covers inpatient hospital care, skilled nursing facilities, hospice care, and home health services.
 Most beneficiaries would not pay premiums for Part A if they or their spouse paid sufficient Medicare taxes while working.
-Medicare is eligible to us at age 65 typically.
-If you are disabled, or you’ve been disabled for more than 24 months, then you may qualify for Medicare at a younger age.
+You are typically eligible for Medicare at 65.
+You may qualify earlier if you are disabled or you’ve been disabled for more than 24 months.
 Medicare Part A has no premium if you have worked 40 quarters (10 years) to earn that.
 If you have not worked your 40 quarters, there is a premium.
 So typically, there’s no premium for part A — which will be your hospital and skilled care benefits.

 How much is Medicare Part A?